-The securities accounts to which the Bonds are posted, may be subject to mandatory reporting by the financial institution maintaining the account if the financial institution (as defined under the CRS) is established in a country that has implemented the Common Reporting Standard ("CRS") and if the account qualifies as a reportable account.
-Reportable accounts include accounts held by an entity or individual that is a tax resident of a country that has implemented the CRS and accounts held by an entity that qualifies as a passive nonfinancial entity (as defined under the CRS) with one or more controlling persons that are tax resident of a country that has implemented the CRS.
+The securities accounts to which the Bonds are posted, may be subject to mandatory reporting by the financial institution maintaining the account if the financial institution (as defined under the CRS) is established in a country that has implemented the Common Reporting Standard ("CRS") and if the account qualifies as a reportable accounts include accounts held by an entity or individual that is a tax resident of a country that has implemented the CRS and accounts held by an entity that qualifies as a passive nonfinancial entity (as defined under the CRS) with one or more controlling persons that are tax residents of a country that has implemented the CRS.
 Certain exceptions apply.

-As at October 2017, 102 jurisdictions, including Belgium, have committed to implement the CRS.
+As of October 2018, 104 jurisdictions, including Belgium, have committed to implement the CRS.
 In this respect, 49 jurisdictions, including Belgium, have undertaken to start the first exchange by 2017.
-53 jurisdictions have undertaken to start the first exchange by 2018.
+53 jurisdictions have committed to start the first exchange by 2018 and 2 jurisdiction by 2020.

 There are different legal basis for the implementation of the CRS.
-The CRS can be implemented through bilateral tax treaties or treaties for the exchange of tax information.
+The CRS can be implemented through bilateral tax treaties or through treaties for the exchange of tax information.
 The most common route is the establishment of multilateral automatic exchange relationships based on the CRS through a multilateral exchange instrument.
-In this connection, more than 60 jurisdictions have signed the CRS Multilateral Competent Authority Agreement (CRS MCAA) in October 2014, which operationalises the automatic exchange of information under the CRS on the basis of the Multilateral Convention on Mutual Administrative Assistance in Tax Matters.
-In addition, the EU Council Directive 2014/107/EU on administrative cooperation in the field of taxation (the "DAC2") imposes mandatory automatic exchange of financial information of financial account information in accordance with the CRS.
-The Belgian government has implemented said Directive 2017/107/EU and the CRS, per the Law of December 16, 2015 regarding the exchange of information on financial accounts by Belgian financial institutions and by the Belgian tax authorities, in connection with an automatic exchange of information on an international level and for tax purposes.
-The Law of December 16, 2015 provides for information exchange as from 2016 (first information exchange in 2017) towards EU Members States.
+In this connection, more than 60 jurisdictions have signed the CRS Multilateral Competent Authority Agreement (CRS MCAA) in October 2014, which operationalizes the automatic exchange of information under the CRS on the basis of the Multilateral Convention on Mutual Administrative Assistance in Tax Matters.
+In addition, the EU Council Directive 2014/107/EU on administrative cooperation in the field of taxation (the "DAC2") imposes mandatory automatic exchange of financial information in accordance with the CRS.
+The Belgian government has implemented said Directive 2017/107/EU and the CRS, by the Law of December 16, 2015 regarding the exchange of information on financial accounts by Belgian financial institutions and by the Belgian tax authorities, in connection with an automatic exchange of information exchange as from 2016 (first information exchange in 2017) towards EU Members States.
 For other non-EU Member States, the start of the information exchange depends on the aforementioned implementation dates.